Mdgrant116/Classes-Inheritance-And-Advanced-Optionals-Practice/README.md

 This is why apple advises that you always default to creating a struct whenever you need a blueprint to create new objects, but if you find you need inheritance, you can turn your structure into a class.

+## **Optional Binding, Chaining, And Nil Coalescing**

+Here are five different ways of working with optionals in Swift.

+1. Force Unwrapping

+Requires us to know with 100% certainty that our value will not be nil or the app will crash.
+Probably the least safe way of working with optionals.

+    myOptional!

+2. Check For Nil Value

+A slightly safer way to deal with optionals would be to unwrap them.

+    if myOptional != nil {

+        // Do the thing

+    } else {

+        // Where you would handle a nil value

+        }

+This way, it skips this code block if the value is nil, but this whole option is pretty wordy, and there are a lot of extra lines of code when there is a better way.
+Optional Binding.

+3. Optional Binding

+With this option, you can create a new constant, and bind the value of the optional to it.
+We can now work with the safe version without worry.

+    if let safeOptional = myOptional {

+        let text: String = safeOptional

+    }

+But this just skips the code block if the value is nil, there is another way to go about this if we wanted to provide a default value if the value is nil.
+Nil Coalescing.

+4. Nil Coalescing Operator

+What it does is it checks if the optional is nil.
+If its not nil, its going to use the value, but if it is nil, its going to use the provided default value.

+    let text: String = myOptional ??
+“I am the default value”

+5. Optional Chaining

+All of those options cover if you have a simple optional value, but there are certain cases where you’ll have an optional class, or an optional struct.
+Because our optional has some methods and properties that are accessed using the . notation, in order to get to it, we add a question mark.

+        myOptionalClass?.myProperty

+What this says is if this object is not optional, continue along this chain and access it.